MySQLMySQL

 Prerequisites

-• Database Permissions: User with SELECT, REPLICATION SLAVE, and REPLICATION CLIENT privileges
+• A user with SELECT, REPLICATION SLAVE, and REPLICATION CLIENT privileges.

 Setup

-Supermetal requires a dedicated MySQL user with appropriate permissions to read data and access the binary log for CDC.
+Supermetal requires a dedicated MySQL user with permissions to read data and access the binary log.

 SELECTRead data from tables during snapshot and CDC